JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

    ```
    This prevents the Compose Hot Reload plugin from being loaded multiple times in each of your subprojects.

-3. In the `build.gradle.kts` of the subproject containing your multiplatform application (`ComposeDemo/composeApp/build.gradle.kts`), add the following code to your `plugins{}` block:
+3. In the `build.gradle.kts` of the subproject containing your multiplatform application (`ComposeDemo/composeApp/build.gradle.kts`), add the following code to your `plugins {}` block:
    ```kotlin
    plugins {
        alias(libs.plugins.composeHotReload)